Maharashtra: BJP leaders to meet governor today, Sena chief calls for a meeting with MLAs

 There has been no headway in government formation since the results of the Assembly elections were declared on October 24.
 The Sena has demanded an equal division of Cabinet portfolios, and the chief minister’s post for half of the government’s five-year term.
 The BJP has refused to acquiesce to the demand.
 However, if a new government is not formed before the deadline, President’s Rule can be declared.

-While the saffron party planned to meet the governor, Shiv Sena President Uddhav Thackeray called for a meeting of the party’s MLAs on Thursday.
+While the saffron party planned to meet the governor, Thackeray called for a meeting of the party’s MLAs on Thursday.

+Shiv Sena leader Sanjay Raut, meanwhile, said the party’s president, Uddhav Thackeray, and Rashtriya Swayamsevak Sangh chief Mohan Bhagwat have had no discussions on the government formation in Maharashtra, PTI reported.

+Raut said that legislators of his party and those in the Opposition Congress and the Nationalist Congress Party would “not cross sides”.
+When asked if he represented the party’s views, the Shiv Sena leader said: “I put forth views of Uddhav Thackeray.”

 Back-channel negotiations between the two parties were reportedly being conducted through two mediators.
 The BJP has asked the Sena to join the government for now as the former had a “clear mandate for the alliance”, an unidentified leader of the BJP said.
 “Their demand for splitting chief minister’s post can be discussed in six-seven months, with the Delhi leadership,” the leader said.
 “Currently, our top brass is not willing to concede it.”